BYLAWS

 Section 3.
 Appointed positions.

-A. Appointed positions are: Librarian, and the Chairman of each of the standing committees on Conservation, Membership, Publicity.
+A. Appointed positions are: Electronic and Media Coordinator and the Chairman of each of the standing committees on Conservation and Membership.

-B. The Librarian shall be appointed by the President with the approval of the Board for a one year term which shall begin with the annual spring field trip.
-The Librarian may be reappointed at the discretion of the President and the Board.
+B. The Electronic and Media Coordinator shall be appointed by the President with the approval of the Board for a one year term which shall begin with the annual spring field trip.
+The Electronic and Media Coordinator may be reappointed at the discretion of the President and the Board.

 C. The chairmen of the standing committees shall be appointed by the President within 60 days of the election and shall serve until the next annual meeting.
 They may be reappointed.